krenalis/krenalis/doc/src/identity-resolution/connection-identity-resolution.md

 When merging two or more users during the Connection Identity Resolution into a single user:

 * the anonymous IDs are taken from all these users, without duplicated values
-* for any other property, the value of the resulting user for that property is taken from the most recently updated user who has a value for that property
+* for any other property, the value of the resulting user for that property is taken from the most recently updated user who *has a value* for that property

+> NOTE: the meaning of *has a value* is unclear, so the content of this section about which values are merged may be wrong.
+This must be reviewed.